Mother. Actress. model. humanitarian.

 Perhaps most recognized for her images on the cover of the internationally renowned Sports Illustrated Swimsuit Issue 2001 throughout Europe, Molly is also admired by the corporate world.
 She has been featured in advertising campaigns for CoverGirl, Jimmy Choo, Old Navy, Michael Kors, Victoria’s Secret, M&Ms, Nautica, Armani, Chanel and H&M.

 Although her full time residence is now in Los Angeles, Molly spends as much time possible in New York City, the city she considers her second home.
-In her free time, she enjoys hanging out with friends, hiking, yoga, and of course spending time with the newest addition to her family – her son, Brooks.
+In her free time, she enjoys hanging out with friends, hiking, yoga, and spending time with her family.